ygemici/osz/README.md

 I've added the BIOS images to the source, and you should be able to compile efi loader with GNU toolchain only.

 The `bootboot.bin` can be booted via
- - `mbr.bin`
+ - `mbr.bin` in MBR or VBR
  - BIOS extension ROM (tested with bochs at 0D0000h)
  - GRUB using the MultiBoot protocol (not tested).

 License
 -------

-The boot loader and the whole BOOBOOT Protocol is licensed under GPLv3.
+The boot loader and the BOOTBOOT Protocol are licensed under GPLv3.
-Other parts of OS/Z like FS/Z filesystem licensed under CC-by-nc-sa-4.0.
+All the other parts of OS/Z (like FS/Z filesystem) licensed under CC-by-nc-sa-4.0.

  Copyright 2016 [CC-by-nc-sa-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) bztsrc@github